 Cut to Feb 2016

 Just came back from a two week super adventure trip to Iceland.
-It was the most unplanned trip in true sense with just the checklist of top places to see and no itinerary nor any bookings.
+It was the most unplanned trip in the true sense with just the checklist of top places to see and no itinerary nor any bookings.
 We just had a self-driven car and depending on weather forecasts (for northern lights) we would decide our plans for the next day.

 It was a unique trip in more ways than one.
 The focus was mainly on landscapes and northern lights.
 Also new was using a drone to record aerial footage of different places, which is unfortunately not allowed back in India.

 We got the top wishlist – northern lights – and multiple times at that.
-Then there were Geysirs, Glaciers, Ice beaches, Mountains, Waterfalls – it truly is a heaven for landscape photography!
+Then there were Geysirs, Glaciers, Ice beaches, Mountains, Waterfalls – it truly is heaven for landscape photography!
 The snow in winters restricted mobility, and we could cover only places which fell on the ring road and golden circle, and small detours.

 Here are the top 10 things that struck me about Iceland –

-1. The Sun is never vertical there, it is always in a slanting position due to proximity with the North Pole, never more vertical than what we see at maybe 9 am in India.
+1. The Sun is never vertical there, it is always in a slanting position due to proximity to the North Pole, never more vertical than what we see at maybe 9 am in India.

 2. The population of the entire country is about 300,000, which same as a Panipat or a Tirupati.
 About 2/3rds of this population is concentrated around the western capital city of Reykjavik.
 There are stretches on the eastern side where one does not see a house for 100-200 Kms.

-3. In winters the entire country gets a white Snow cover, however the temperatures are not as bad as one would imagine.
+3. In winters the entire country gets a white Snow cover, however, the temperatures are not as bad as one would imagine.
 Despite being close to Arctic Circle, minimum temperatures only go to around -10 degrees thanks to a gulf stream that supplies hot air.

-4. It is one of the best places in the world to see northern lights, however sighting is never guaranteed.
+4. It is one of the best places in the world to see northern lights, however, sighting is never guaranteed.
 Pre-requisites to see northern lights are a clear sky (free from clouds) and a good KP index (scientific prediction of the potential strength of Aurora display).
 However the later does not hold good always, we saw a full-blown display like the below on a day predicted with very low activity.

 5. These are two different places, one in summer and one in winter.
 In winters, everything is covered in Snow, most interior roads are closed (except circular ring road covering the country, and few major roads), most waterfalls are frozen.
 Northern lights are a major attraction in winters and are much less likely in summers.
 In summers all the roads open, interior highlands are accessible, the temperatures are much more comfortable and it is the peak tourist season from July to September.